nolimitmark/57526e_contract_docs/rox_assessment.md

 Under normal circumstances, providing liquidity to a pool rewards the provider with **liquidity provider (LP) tokens**.
 These tokens can be sold at any time, and their value increases or decreases as the pool grows or shrinks.

 Here, although the contract adds liquidity to the `ROX/BIN` pool, it does not keep the LP tokens.
 Instead, they are sent to a “dead wallet,” effectively burning them.
-On its own, this is not necessarily a bad practice.
-The team controls the liquidity and may simply want the pool size to continuously increase.
-There is likely a reason behind this design.
+This raises concern, but the team controls the liquidity and may simply want the pool size to continuously increase.
+There is likely a reason behind this.

 ### **Withdrawal**